AU-Biocommons/genome-annotation/ansible/playbooks/README.md

 1. **playbook-set-etc-hosts-ip.yml**
    1. Run playbbok to add/update entries in /etc/hosts file
    2. Modify `changeipvms` host list in invetory file as required
-   3. Requires environment variable `--extra-vars="target_environment=<prod or test>"`
-   4. Requires `--limit changeipvms or --limit changeiptestvms`
+   3. Requires `--limit changeipvms or --limit changeiptestvms`
+   4. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group

    Please see **`prod`** command example below:
     ```
-   ansible-playbook playbook-set-etc-hosts-ip.yml \
-   --extra-vars="target_environment=prod" \
-   --limit changeipvms
+   ansible-playbook playbook-set-etc-hosts-ip.yml --limit changeipvms
     ```

-   Please see **`test`** command example below **`Note that test command requires additional extra vars target_dev_dir`** so it can be tested in a file different to the real `/etc/hosts` file of the target host.
+   Please see **`test`** command example below **`Note that some additional variables come from the inventory file like "target_environment", "target_dev_dir"`** so it can be tested in a file different to the real `/etc/hosts` file of the target host.
 It is recommended whenever changes are made to the playbook or roles that a copy of /etc/hosts file is placed in an `alternate path` and test changes in this copied file first:
     ```
-   ansible-playbook playbook-set-etc-hosts-ip.yml \
+   ansible-playbook playbook-set-etc-hosts-ip.yml --limit changeiptestvms
-   --extra-vars="target_environment=test" \
-   --extra-vars="target_dev_dir=/alternate/path" \
-   --limit changeipvms
     ```

 2. **playbook-apollo-ubuntu20-nfs-server.yml**
    1. Run NFS playbook to setup a new apollo VM in the NFS server
    2. Modify `nfsservervms` host list in invetory file if required (currently should have only one host which is `apollo-data.genome.edu.au`)
-   3. Requires apollo instance number to be passed in on the command line with where `N` is jut a number without padding with zeros
-      `--extra-vars="apollo_instance_number=N"`
-   4. Requires environment variable `--extra-vars="target_environment=<prod or test>"`
-   5. Requires use of `--limit` to select which host group defined in inventory file will be the target. **`Note that currently there is only one host/group defined in inventory file`** because there is only one NFS server therefore both prod and test will run on the same vm
+   3. Requires use of `--limit` to select which host group defined in inventory file will be the target. **`Note that currently there is only one host/group defined in inventory file`** because there is only one NFS server therefore both prod and test will run on the same vm
+   4. Requires the apollo instance number `apollo_instance_number=<N>` to be defined in the inventory file for the host group
+   5. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group

    Please see **`prod`** command example below:
     ```
-   ansible-playbook playbook-apollo-ubuntu20-nfs-server.yml \
-   --extra-vars="apollo_instance_number=8" \
-   --extra-vars="target_environment=prod" \
-   --limit nfsservervms
+   ansible-playbook playbook-apollo-ubuntu20-nfs-server.yml --limit nfsservervms
     ```

-   Please see **`test`** command example below **`Note that test command requires additional extra vars "target_dev_domain" and "target_dev_short_machine_name."`** These extra vars are required because test vm does not comply with naming convetion of production apollo vms and are used to override values that are derived in the playbook run.
-In example when passin in `apollo_instance_number=999` then `apollo-999` would be the derived machine name and it's overriden to `ubuntu20test`:
+   Please see **`test`** command example below **`Note that some additional variables come from the inventory file like "target_environment", "target_dev_domain" and "target_dev_short_machine_name."`** These are required because test vm does not comply with naming convetion of production apollo vms and are used to override values that are derived in the playbook run.
+In example when `apollo_instance_number=999` then `apollo-999` would be the derived machine name and it's overriden to `ubuntu20test`:
     ```
-   ansible-playbook playbook-apollo-ubuntu20-nfs-server.yml \
+   ansible-playbook playbook-apollo-ubuntu20-nfs-server.yml --limit nfsservervmstest
-   --extra-vars="apollo_instance_number=999" \
-   --extra-vars="target_environment=test" \
-   --extra-vars="target_dev_domain=ubuntu20-test.genome.edu.au" \
-   --extra-vars="target_dev_short_machine_name=ubuntu20-test" \
-   --limit nfsservervms
     ```

 3. **playbook-apollo-ubuntu20-combined-1.yml**